-In this post I’ll show how to implement a Linked List in Swift 3.
-For this post there’s also a Playground version that works with Xcode 8 Beta 2 and above.
-If you prefer to read it you can find it here.
+In this post I’ll show how to implement a Linked List in Swift.
+For this post there’s also a Playground version that works with Xcode 10 and above.

 Linked lists are type of list with certain characteristics relating to the performance of insertion, deletion, and traversal.

 They are valuable when maintaining lists where reference items don’t need to be looked up by index and the performance of insertion and

 deletion is important.
 Linked list works by having each node in the list maintain a reference to the next node.
 Here we’ll implement

 what’s called a doubly linked list where each node contains a list to the previous as well.

 2018-11-11: Updated for Swift 4, fixed a few bugs in the implementation.
 Added tests

 To start of we need to implement a node container that will hold our values and the reference to the next and previous values.

 We’ll make it generic over the type T. Because Linked List are based on reference semantics we are going to use a class rather

 than a struct.
 We adopt CustomStringConvertible for nicer output.